 Curriculum: Modules include 1) Animal Communication, Behaviour and Enrichment, 2) Animal Nursing Care and Health, 3) Animal Rescue Care, 4) Fundamentals of Complementary Veterinary Medicine and Care, 5) Animal Rehabilitation and Wellness Techniques, and 6) Animal Rehabilitation and Wellness Techniques

 - Ngee Ann Polytechnic – Specialist Diploma in Veterinary Clinical Practice

-Duration: 12 months (thrice a week per semester, 3.5 hours each time)
+Duration: 12 months (lessons held thrice a week per semester in the evenings, 4 hours each time)

-Curriculum: Modules studied include Veterinary Practice Management, Emergency and Critical Care, Pain Management and Anaesthesia, Pet Industry Operations and Regulations, Veterinary Products and Services, Shelter Management, as well as Clinical Applications
+Curriculum: Modules studied include Clinical Diagnostic Techniques, Emergency and Critical Care, Pain Management and Anaesthesia, Veterinary Products and Services, Shelter Management, as well as Clinical Applications

 - Ngee Ann Polytechnic – Diploma (Conversion) in Veterinary Clinical Science

 This course is conducted via blended learning, with both face-to-face and online lessons.
 It consists of two PDCs: the Post-Diploma Certificate in Essentials of Veterinary Clinical Science and the Post-Diploma Certificate in Fundamentals in Veterinary Clinical Science.